nerab/twmail/README.md

 The solution presented here maintains a one-to-one relation between the INBOX of an mail account and the TaskWarrior database.

-TODO Use fetchmail's daemon mode
+TODO Describe how to use fetchmail's daemon mode

-TODO Use fetchmail's IMAP IDLE flag
+TODO Describe how to use fetchmail's IMAP IDLE flag

 ## Components
 Mail fetching is done with `fetchmail`, a proven solution available on all major Unices incl.
 MacOS.
 It will be configured to use the `twmail` script as a mail delivery agent (mda), which means nothing more than that `fetchmail` fetches the mail from the configured account and hands it over to our script.
 There is no further storage of the received mails except in TaskWarrior.